perslev/U-Sleep-API-Python-Bindings/README.md

 ## Purpose
 An experimental/minimal implementation of Python bindings to the U-Sleep Webserver ([https://sleep.ai.ku.dk](https://sleep.ai.ku.dk)) API.

+**Under development: The Web API and Python bindings are subject to rapid changes.**

 ## API Overview

 ### Sessions

 All endpoints accept the query parameter `?session_name=[SESSION_NAME]`.
 Each stores information on which model to use, what file to predict on and handles to output log- and hypnogram files.
 Each user may have (at the time of writing) 5 active sessions.

+If no session is specified, the `'default'` session name is used.
+Note that the `'default'` session is also used by the browser when accessing U-Sleep at [https://sleep.ai.ku.dk](https://sleep.ai.ku.dk).

 ### Endpoints